 - 4 lemons, plus additional for garnish

-- Thinly slice the peel from one of the lemons
+Thinly slice the peel from one of the lemons, then add to lemonade.

-- Garnish with a slice of lemon, if desired.
+Garnish shandy with a slice of lemon, if desired.
 Enjoy!